larsonjj/generator-yeogurt/README.md

 Check out the [features](#features) section to see everything this generator has to offer.

 ## Getting Started
-This generator utilizes [Yeoman](http://yeoman.io/) and [Gulp](http://gulpjs.com/) to Scaffold out projects, automate tasks, and manage front-end dependencies respectively.
+This generator utilizes [Yeoman](http://yeoman.io/) and [Gulp](http://gulpjs.com/) to scaffold out projects, automate tasks, and manage front-end dependencies respectively.
 If this is your first time here, it is recommended you [read about these tools](http://yeoman.io/learning/index.html) before proceeding.

 ### Installation
 There are a few dependencies that this project relies on:

 #### Node.js
 Check to see if you already have Node installed.
 Do this by bringing up a terminal/command prompt and type `node -v`.
-If the response shows a version at or above `v0.10.x`, you are all set and can proceed to installing Yeoman, Gulp, and Bower.
+If the response shows a version at or above `v0.12.x`, you are all set and can proceed to installing Yeoman, Gulp, and Bower.
 If you see an error and/or your version is too low, navigate to the [Node.js](http://nodejs.org/) website and install Node from there.

-#### Yeoman, Gulp
+#### Yeoman & Gulp
 Once you have Node installed, make sure you have these tools by opening up a terminal/command prompt and entering following commands:

 | Command  | Response